Non-degenerate anisocurved surfaces in homogeneous 3-manifolds: Surfaces in homogeneous spaces

-\begin{corollary} A non-degenerate surface in $\mathbb{L}^{3}(\kappa,\tau)$ has constant angle if and only if has constant angle as a surface in $\mathbb{E}^{3}(\kappa,\tau)$. \end{corollary} \begin{proof} The corollary is immediate from~\eqref{eq:2.24} and~\eqref{eq:2.5} in any connected component of $\widehat{\Sigma}^2$.
+\begin{corollary} A non-degenerate surface is an helix surface in $\mathbb{L}^{3}(\kappa,\tau)$ if and only if it is also an helix surface as a surface in $\mathbb{E}^{3}(\kappa,\tau)$. \end{corollary} \begin{proof} The corollary holds immediately in any connected component of $\widehat{\Sigma}^2$ from~\eqref{eq:2.24} and~\eqref{eq:2.5}.
 Since $\widehat{\Sigma}^2$ is dense on the (connected) surface $\Sigma^2$, the result follows by a continuity argument. \end{proof}

+Our next aim is to obtain a relation between the shape operators related to $(\Sigma^2,\langle,\rangle_R)$ and $(\Sigma^2,\langle,\rangle_L)$.
+Before that, it is necessary to recall the integrability equations of such surfaces derived from the Gauss and Weingarten formulas.